-We use a variety of the latest versions of assessment devices that includes the WISC-V (cognitive), WIAT-III (academic), and BRIEF-2 (executive functioning), which is our core battery.
+We use the latest versions of assessment devices such as the WISC-V (cognitive), WIAT4 (academic), and BRIEF-2 (executive functioning), which is our core battery.
 We frequently add other testing devices depending on the suspected difficulty and what we observe during the assessment sessions.
-Other possible testing devices or rating scales may include Conners-3 (ADHD), ABAS-3 (Adaptive), ASRS (Autism), MVPT-4 (Visual Processing), TAPS-4 (Auditory Processing), FAR (Reading), VMI (Visual Motor Integration), MASC-2 (Anxiety), and BASC-3 (Behavior).
-This all provides a learning profile that hopefully leads to effective intervention planning.
+Other possible testing devices or rating scales may include Conners-3 (ADHD), ABAS-3 (Adaptive), ASRS (Autism), MVPT-4 (Visual Processing), TAPS-4 (Auditory Processing), VMI (Visual Motor Integration), and BASC-3 (Behavior).
+This all provides a learning profile that can lead to effective intervention planning.
 While the assessment report will provide intervention ideas it is not an IEP.
 Once a child has been assessed we will go over our preliminary findings with a written report to follow within a few weeks.

 How much time does it take to conduct an assessment?

-Most assessments can be done in two sessions lasting several hours each depending on need.
-These sessions are usually done over a two day period of time.
+Most assessments can be done in two or three sessions lasting several hours each depending on need.
+These sessions are usually done over several days.